We need to raise around £25,000 each year to support those who cannot easily travel locally or need a friendly face visiting every now and then.

 For more information on how to apply to the Postcode Community Trust site please visit their website :www.postcodecommunitytrust.org.uk

 For information on how to play and support more charities please visit the website www.postcodelottery.co.uk

 National Citizen Service - Young Fundraisers

-For their two-week charity project, a group of National Citizens Scheme 16-17 year old students from the Basingstoke area decided for themselves to raise money for us.
+For their two-week charity project in 2017, a group of National Citizens Scheme 16-17 year old students from the Basingstoke area decided for themselves to raise money for us.
 They came into the Orchard to find out what we did and they said “The reason we chose to support Basingstoke NeighbourCare is because we are passionate about the elderly and feel they should feel involved and cared for.”

 In their action-packed week, they put on a sponsored Triathlon at Hampshire Court Hotel, a Quiz Night at Spotlight in Popley and a Coffee Morning at Cliddesden Church Hall attended by the Mayor, Paul Frankum.
 While at the coffee morning Jane Frankum, Mayoress enjoyed a nail painting session by one of the group.
 The students worked as a team to select their events, book the venues, obtain prizes, attract an audience and manage the event.

 They raised £1,439 pounds, including a Vodafone matching of £350.
 A magnificent effort and we are also grateful to their families for supporting them at the events.